ZipoZ/channels-example/README.md

 ## Running locally

 To run this app locally, you'll need Python, Postgres, and Redis.
-(On my Mac, I installed [Postgres.app](http://postgresapp.com/documentation/) and Redis from Homebrew (`brew install redis`).)

 Then, to run:

 - Install requirements: `pip install -r requirements.txt` (you almost certainly want to do this in a virtualenv).